Somsom72/livraria-site/README.md

 4. **Test Plan:**
-Text describing the tests that will be performed.
-If an automatic test tool/framework is used (ex: Selenium, jUnit, Spock), the code for the tests can be used.
 *Quando a lógica do servidor for implementada, testaremos utilizando o postman para realizar requests e conferir replies.
 Para conferir a qualidade do front-end, exaustaremos os caminhos de navegação pelo site manualmente, enquanto modificando variáveis como browsers e dispositivos.*